Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 You learn them if you don't know them already, and they do not count against your known cantrips.
 They dictate which abilities you attain at higher levels.

 # Second Nature
-Starting at 9th level, your mischievous incantations become second nature to you, and you can spend 1 trickery point to cast them effortlessly as a free interaction, to a lesser effect.
-If you  try to do so without being noticed, you gain advantage on the Dexterity (Sleight of Hand) check.
+Starting at 9th level, your mischievous incantations become second nature to you, and you can cast them effortlessly as a free interaction, if to a lesser effect.
+If you attempt to do so without being noticed, you gain advantage on the Dexterity (Sleight of Hand) check.

 ## Deceitful Step
 If you're [specialized](#mischievous-incantations) in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Step**.
 As your free interaction, you can cast Deceitful Maneuver.
 It doesn't require your concentration, but it dispels either at the start of your next turn or after you move 5 feet in any direction.